Political Rhetoric: Overview

 Political rhetoric in the twenty-first century has continued to evolve.
 Its deliberative, epideictic, and forensic forms are still manifest, although it may be argued that, in light of the overwhelming array of information resources now available, there is an equally overwhelming amount of rhetoric to which people are exposed, and through which they have to sort.
 Whereas the American colonists used pamphlets to spread the word about their cause during the Revolution, today political actors use email, blogs, and social media to spread their messages, in addition to television, radio, and print media.

-In fact, there is evidence that political rhetoric as of the end of the 2010s had not entirely focused on persuasion.
+In fact, there is evidence that by the 2020s political rhetoric was no longer entirely focused on persuasion.
 Studies showed that the type of rhetoric commonly used in public debate may not persuade people to change their minds about issues but merely drive them further into their respective camps and increase the issue’s intensity.
 This trend, in the eyes of some, has undermined the very political discourse that Aristotle’s ideal of rhetoric is supposed to promote: By pushing people with firm opinions further apart and alienating many of those who are uncommitted, opponents of this type of rhetoric argue, political divisions will continue or worsen without any substantive policy action being taken.

 Others can point to the highly venomous nature of disagreements in American politics going back to the first years of the republic—to say nothing of the actual fracturing of the nation over the issue of slavery in the Civil War.
 The social and political discord of the civil rights era and the Vietnam War can be held up as examples of partisanship.
 From this point of view, the divided nature of American political rhetoric is just in the nature of an open society with freedom of speech.
 Furthermore, the technological innovations of the twenty-first century have been seen by many as much more of a boon than a burden, offering those who want to educate themselves about the issues an abundance of opportunities to do so—provided they can sort logic from emotion.